MewMeow69/Unclock/README.md

 2. Extract to any folder
 3. Run `Unclock.exe`

-The app starts minimized to the system tray.
-Click the tray icon to open.

 Fonts (Lato Regular + Bold) are embedded as WPF resources.
 No external dependencies beyond the two NuGet packages in `PowerSaver.csproj`.